what3words/w3w-swift-components/Documentation/Autosuggest/autosuggest.md

 #### W3WAutoSuggestTextField

-An iOS UIKit example embedding a W3WAutoSuggestTextFieldcan be found at: [Examples/TextField/TextField.xcodeproj](../Examples/TextField/TextField.xcodeproj)
+An iOS UIKit example called TextField embedding a W3WAutoSuggestTextField can be found in our [samples repository](https://github.com/what3words/w3w-swift-samples).

 #### W3WAutoSuggestSearchController

-An iOS UIKit example embedding a W3WAutoSuggestSearchController in a UINavigationController: [Examples/SearchController/SearchController.xcodeproj](../Examples/SearchController/SearchController.xcodeproj)
+An iOS UIKit example called SearchController embedding a W3WAutoSuggestSearchController can be found in our [samples repository](https://github.com/what3words/w3w-swift-samples).

 Usage
 ------------